-Tennessee head soccer coach Brian Pensky will begin his fourth season at the helm of the UT soccer program in 2015.
+Tennessee head soccer coach Brian Pensky will begin his fifth season at the helm of the UT soccer program in 2016.

 In 2014, Pensky led Tennessee on an impressive late-season surge with four-straight wins in a 10-day span (Oct.
 26 - Nov.
 5) and the Big Orange played in the SEC Tournament semifinals for the eighth time in program history.
 Tennessee defeated No. 21 Missouri, 3-0, at home on Oct.
 26 and Cheyenne Spade's 108th-minute goal in the regular-season finale at Ole Miss punched UT's ticket to the SEC Tournament.
 Tennessee rallied back from a 2-0 deficit in the first round of the SEC Tournament to defeat Alabama, 3-2.
 In the SEC Tournament quarterfinals, Tennessee played No. 8 Florida to a 1-1 tie and advanced on penalty kicks, 5-4.
 Hannah Wilkinson and Allie Sirna earned NSCAA All-Region and All-SEC Tournament honors and Carlyn Baldwin was named to the SEC All-Freshman Team.